stormpath/stormpath.github.io/source/dotnet/aspnet/latest/_sources/quickstart.rst.txt

 This section walks you through adding Stormpath to a new |framework| project.
 By the end of this short tutorial you'll have working login and registration features added to your application!

-Create a Stormpath Account
+Create a Stormpath account
 --------------------------

 If you haven't already, the first thing you'll want to do is `create a new Stormpath account <https://api.stormpath.com/register>`_.

-Create an API Key Pair
+Create an API Key pair
 ----------------------

 Once you've created a new account, you need to create an API key pair.
 These are your credentials for the Stormpath API.
 A new API key pair is easily created by logging into your dashboard and clicking the "Create an API Key" button.
 This will generate a new key pair for you, and prompt you to download the key pair as a file.